Reusable period pads and sustainability

-Sewing sustainable pads for income
+Sewing reusable sanitary pads to boost income

 ActionAid provided her with a sewing machine and training on how to use and look after it.
 Ruth sews several fabric sanitary pads a day on her machine and sells them in the local market for a small sum.
-As part of this project women have made 3,000 pads to date.
+As part of this project, local women have made 3,000 pads to date.

 Ruth has been able to supplement her income and make a difference to school girls who receive these pads as part of a distribution project set up by ActionAid.